Contents

 The purchasing experience is similar for the employees, but instead of navigating to a vendor’s website, you create a catalog in ProcureDesk.

-All you have to do is to define the workflow once, and the system does the rest.
+All you have to do is define the workflow once, and the system does the rest.

 Purchase_order_approval_workflow